National emblem of Somaliland: British Somaliland emblems

-1903 - 1950
+1903–1950

 When the British annexed and occupied the area that encompasses Somaliland in 1903, they established a protectorate and made it part of the British Empire.
 The British developed a flag for the region and also an emblem.
 The emblem featured a white disc with an image of a Kudu, one of the main antelopes in Somaliland.
 The emblem was also featured on the flag.

-1950 - 1960
+1950–1960

 During 1950, the emblem of British Somaliland was adapted and changed to a very intricate emblem.
 The coat of arms consisted of an escutcheon divided vertically, green and blue, having a chief with a Somali shield in front of two spears in saltire, heads downwards, in natural colours.
 The green portion contained a representation of a minaret in white, and the blue portion had an Arabian dhow in full sail on waves of the sea, with a golden anchor in the base.
-A Kudu's head, with the Royal Crown between the horns - all in natural colouring, on the "wreath of the colours." i.e. white and green - forming the Crest.
+A Kudu's head, with the Royal Crown between the horns – all in natural colouring, on the "wreath of the colours." i.e. gold and green – forming the Crest.

-British Somaliland Protectorate gained independence as the State of Somaliland on June 26, 1960, and was united with Italian Trust Territory of Somalia on July 1, 1960, to form the Somali Republic.
+British Somaliland Protectorate gained independence as the State of Somaliland on 26 June 1960, and united with Italian Trust Territory of Somalia on 1 July 1960, to form the Somali Republic.